Josimar-Souza/games-library-api/readme.md

       "Plataformas do jogo", | opcional
     ],
-    "trailerURL": "A url do trailer do jogo", | opcional "metacritic": {
+    "trailerURL": "A url do trailer do jogo", | opcional "themeURL": "A url do tema do jogo", | opcional "metacritic": {
       "metascore": "A nota metascore do metacritic", | opcional "userscore": "A nota userscore do metacritic", | opcional